mosen/munkireport-php-m2/docs/developer.md

         }
     }

 Note that the host `munkireport3.dev` won't resolve for you.
-I use dnsmasq to make *.dev resolve to localhost but now we are way outside the scope of this document!
+I use [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to make *.dev resolve to localhost but now we are way outside the scope of this document!

+For an example, see: https://passingcuriosity.com/2013/dnsmasq-dev-osx/

 Clone and Fetch Dependencies
 ----------------------------